MicrosoftDocs/azure-docs/articles/migrate/tutorial-migrate-vmware.md

 4. A migration job starts for the VM.
 Track the job in Azure notifications.
 5. After the job finishes, you can view and manage the VM from the **Virtual Machines** page.

-## Complete the migration
+## Complete the Migration

-1. After the migration is done, right-click the VM > **Stop migration**.
+1. After the migration is done, right-click the VM > **Stop Replication**.
 This stops replication for the on-premises machine, and cleans up replication state information for the VM.
 2. Install the Azure VM [Windows](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows) or [Linux](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-linux) agent on the migrated machines.
 3. Perform any post-migration app tweaks, such as updating database connection strings, and web server configurations.
 4. Perform final application and migration acceptance testing on the migrated application now running in Azure.